Michionlion/bebop_teleop/readme.md

 $ roslaunch bebop_teleop teleop.launch
 ```

-If a Bebop is not available, but you would still like to test the package, run `$rosrun bebop_teleop webcam` in place of `$roslaunch bebop_teleop bebop_connection.launch`.
+If a Bebop is not available, but you would still like to test the package, run `$ rosrun bebop_teleop webcam` in place of `$ roslaunch bebop_teleop bebop_connection.launch`.
 This will replace the Bebop camera feed with webcam feed in the GUI.